Asare12/linux-commands/README.md

 - The `sort` command arranges text lines in useful ways.
 This simple tool can help you quickly sort information from the command line.
 - `nl`- Sometimes you may required to count number of lines in a file on Linux command line or shell scripting.
 - `wc` command as described can be used to get the number of newlines, words or bytes contained in a file specified.
+- The “pipe” command is readily available on UNIX/Linux platforms.
+This command pipes the output of the previous command to the next command.
+There are literally TONS of situations where this method offers serious value.Before jumping deeper, there’s something to know of.
+Every single program in the UNIX/Linux system has 3 built-in data streams.
+  - STDIN (0) – Standard input
+  - STDOUT (1) – Standard output
+  - STDERR (2) – Standard error

 #### Wildcard Pattern Matching
 `?` – matches any single character